Chinyeree/Resume-Editor/README.md

 ## Overview

 Resume Editor is a web app that helps users create professional resumes in minutes.
-It uses AI to generate tailored resume content based on the user's job title, experience, and skills.

 Built with vanilla HTML, CSS, and JavaScript, this project demonstrates front-end development skills without relying on frameworks.